 Information offices of the park are located in the towns of Le Bourg-d’Oisans and Vallouise, through which start the most convenient routes to the mountains.

 Queyras National Park

-Queyras Regional Park (Parc naturel regional du Queyras, founded in 1977) isn’t the one of the largest reserves in the country, but for its nature and climate is considered one of the best mountain nature reserves in Europe.
+Queyras Regional Park (Parc naturel regional du Queyras) isn’t the one of the largest reserves in the country.
+However, because of its nature and climate is considered one of the best mountain nature reserves in Europe.
 Located in spurs of Alpes Cottiae between Briancon and the Italian border, it is markedly different from the neighboring parks due to the authentic mix of alpine nature and Mediterranean features.
-Dense forests and green alpine meadows are being replaced by vast thickets of evergreen shrubs and mountain wastelands that make this region one of the richest for landscape diversity.
-Herewith, access to all parts of the park is completely free, while the abundance of tiny mountain villages provides nice conditions for accommodation and exploring the local culture.
+Dense forests and green alpine meadows are being replaced by vast thickets of evergreen shrubs and mountain wastelands.
+Herewith, access to all parts of the park is completely free.
+The great number of tiny mountain villages provides nice conditions for exploring the local culture.

 The reserve covers about 5700 acres at altitudes between 5900 and 10000 feet, stretching along the Guil river to the Viso mountain located in Italian territory.
-The local fauna is extremely diverse, and the numerous villages of the valley are popular during wintertime, serving as ski resorts.
-During summertime they provide excellent opportunities for hiking and horseback excursions in the mountains.
+The local fauna is extremely diverse.
+I found numerous villages in the valley to be very popular during wintertime, serving as ski resorts.
+During summertime, they provide excellent opportunities for hiking and horseback excursions in the mountains.

 The easiest way to get to the reserve is to use A51 highway from Marseille (148 miles) or go through Briancon using A43 highway from Grenoble.
 Please note, some passes might be impassable from October to May due to thick snow cover.
 This is especially true for Col Izoard – Col Agnel road stretch.